starshiptroopers/traccargo/README.md

 It supports only several requests to tracckar api: devices and device positions

-Also, traccargo support traccar websocket feed for continuous live device positions updates
+Also, traccargo support traccar websocket feed for live location updates and events.